AlgoMole/MolCRAFT/README.md

 ### Sampling from pdb file
 To sample from a whole protein pdb file, we need the corresponding reference ligand to clip the protein pocket (a 10A region around the reference ligand).

-Then, run `make sample -f scripts.mk`, or alternatively,
 ```bash
 python sample_for_pocket.py --config_file configs/test.yaml --protein_path {PDB_ID}_protein.pdb --ligand_path {PDB_ID}_molecule.sdf
 ```